matthew-wright9630/Card-Games-Frontend/card-games-vite/README.md

 Solitaire has now been implemented.
 Both a 1 and 3 card draw version are added.
 When a game is won, a confetti effect is displayed.
 If a user is logged in when starting a game, it will record how many games have been won or lost.

+## Updates:

+This section will list recent updates to the website.

+January 7, 2025: An auto-complete function has been added to the Solitaire game.
+Now when all cards are revealed, an option to auto-complete the game will be displayed.
+If playing the draw-three version of the game, you will need to also have no cards in the draw and discard piles.

 ## Technologies Used

 HTML, CSS, and JavaScript were used to create the website, and Vite was used for the project template.
 The project was split into different components using React.